NOAA-PSL/graph-ufs/conda/README.md

 pip install --upgrade jax==0.4.26 jaxlib==0.4.26+cuda12.cudnn89 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 MPICC="cc -shared" CC=nvc CFLAGS="-noswitcherror" pip install --force --no-cache-dir --no-binary=mpi4py mpi4py
 ```

+Note that when built this way, `jaxlib` will not show up in any `conda list`
+calls.
+However, it will show up if you use `pip list`.
+Maybe this is because of the `+` sign, or something?
+IDK.

 ### 3. Install mpi4jax